jdittrich/userNeedResearchBook/text/introduction.md

 These methods should…

-* …be useful for design projects in business and academia *… work without a large budget
+* … be useful for design projects in business and academia
+* … work without a large budget
-* …be understandable and applicable without a specific (academic) background
+* … be understandable and applicable without a specific (academic) background

 To ease learning, I provide examples.
 I found it particularly useful to have them myself when learning about skills like *asking open questions* or *clustering themes*.
 Much more useful than a definition is to see how these are done.

-Friends supported me by volunteering for an example research project on project work of freelancing designers, so a lot of examples will be drawn from this project.
+Friends supported me by volunteering for an example research project on the work of freelancing designers, so a lot of examples will be drawn from this project.

 ## User need research is most useful in early stages of a project